alexmitelman/blog/content/posts/python-best-practice/Automating Python Best Practices for a New Project.md

 Alternative: `unittest` - included with default Python distribution.
 Disadvantages: non-Pythonic camelcase API, slightly harder syntax.

-## Measure tests coverage with pytest-cov
+## How to measure tests coverage with pytest-cov?

 Where tests, there's coverage.
 We can install `pytest-cov` plugin for `pytest` to measure tests coverage: